 North Devon Second World War Itinerary

-Spend the day visiting the beaches of Saunton sands, the burrows and Instow, walk in the footsteps of the Allied and North American brave solders.
-These became used as the practice beaches for North American forces prior to D Day.
+Spend the day visiting the beaches of Saunton sands, the burrows and Instow, and walk in the footsteps of the Allied and North American brave soldiers.
+These became used as the practice beaches for North American forces before D-Day.

 You might like to spoil yourself and stay at the luxurious Saunton Sands Hotel or one of many other hostelries along these shores.

 Visit Clovelly, a 14th-century estate that is home to one of a private fishing village, built into the side of a 400-foot cliff, overlooking the Bristol estuary and Lundy Island.

 The estate museum has photos of German fighter and bomber pilots captured in the village and on the estate having bailed out after being shot down.